bambangirawans/coffeedna/README.md

 1. **Set Preferences**: Use the sidebar to select language, tone, detail level, and specify your coffee preferences (e.g., flavor profile and bean type).
 2. **Chat**: Enter your coffee preference query in the chat box and click "Send."
 The AI will respond with a tailored coffee recommendation.
 3. **Re-use Previous Messages**: Click "Use as Input" on any previous message to modify and send it as a new query, enhancing the conversation.
+4. **clear all chat** :Type 'clear all chat' to start a new conversation.
+Adjust your preferences on the sidebar to fine-tune recommendations.

 ## Environment Variables
 The following environment variable is required for CoffeeDNA to work correctly: